-Unlock the future of autonomous systems with On-Device AI for Robotics, a comprehensive 4-month self-study course designed for motivated beginners and intermediate learners.
-This program is your launchpad for mastering the art and science of implementing artificial intelligence directly onto robotic platforms, moving computation from the distant cloud to the intelligent edge.
-You will dive deep into the core concepts of AI and machine learning, specifically tailored for resource-constrained robotic systems.
+Step into the future of robotics with On-Device Artificial Intelligence for Robotics, a comprehensive 4-month self-paced course tailored for beginners and intermediate learners.
+This program equips you with the skills to bring artificial intelligence directly onto robotic platforms, shifting computation from the cloud to the intelligent edge—where it matters most.

 Primary Learning Objectives

-– Master the core principles of AI, Machine Learning, and Deep Learning as they apply to robotics.
+- Master core AI, machine learning, and deep learning principles as they apply to robotics.

-– Identify, compare, and evaluate various hardware platforms suitable for running AI directly on robotic systems.
+- Compare and evaluate hardware platforms ideal for on-device AI implementation.

-– Learn to select, optimize, and fine-tune AI models for efficient deployment on resource-constrained embedded systems.
+- Optimize and fine-tune AI models for efficient performance on embedded systems.

-– Implement, debug, and troubleshoot robust on-device AI solutions for critical robotic tasks like perception, navigation, and manipulation.
+- Deploy and troubleshoot AI-driven solutions for perception, navigation, and manipulation tasks.

-– Gain proficiency in using industry-standard software tools and frameworks essential for embedded AI development.
+- Become proficient in essential software tools used in embedded AI development.

 Necessary Materials

-Computer: A modern computer with a stable internet connection.
+- Computer: A modern system with reliable internet access.

-Software: Python 3 and access to a Linux-based operating system (Ubuntu 20.04 LTS or newer is highly recommended for compatibility with robotics frameworks like ROS).
+- Software: Python 3 and a Linux-based OS (Ubuntu 20.04 LTS or newer recommended for ROS compatibility).

 Course Structure: 16 Weeks, 14 Lessons + Final Project